Hard Money Loans for Mixed-Use Properties in Greater Boston in Boston, MA

 What defines a mixed-use property for financing purposes?

-Mixed-use properties combine two or more distinct uses, typically commercial and residential, within a single building or development.
-Common configurations include ground-floor retail with apartments above, office space integrated with residential units, or live-work spaces combining commercial and residential functions.
-We finance mixed-use properties where no single use exceeds 80% of the total building area, ensuring true hybrid character rather than incidental secondary uses.
+Mixed-use properties combine commercial and residential uses within a single building or development.
+Common configurations include ground-floor retail or office with apartments above, live-work units combining commercial and residential functions, or properties with both commercial and residential components in separate wings.
+We finance mixed-use properties where neither commercial nor residential use exceeds 80 percent of total building area, ensuring genuine hybrid character that benefits from both income streams.

 What loan terms are available for mixed-use property acquisitions?

-Our mixed-use loans typically feature 12-24 month terms with interest-only payments, though longer terms up to 36 months are available for repositioning projects.
+Mixed-use loans typically feature 12 to 24 month terms with interest-only payments.
+Repositioning projects with construction components may warrant up to 36 months.
 Interest rates reflect the property's location, income stability, and transaction complexity.
-Loan-to-value ratios generally reach 65-70% of stabilized value, with construction components available for renovation or conversion projects.
-Prepayment flexibility accommodates various exit strategies including refinancing and sale.
+Loan-to-value ratios typically reach 65 to 70 percent of stabilized value, with construction components available for renovation and repositioning.
+Extension options accommodate variable stabilization timelines when retail and residential components lease up on different schedules.

 Do you finance mixed-use properties requiring significant renovation?